Shivers (1975 film): Plot

 At Starliner Towers, a luxury apartment complex outside Montreal, Dr. Emil Hobbes murders a young woman named Annabelle.
 He slices open her stomach, pours acid into the wound and then kills himself.
 Nick Tudor, who has been suffering from stomach convulsions, finds their bodies but leaves without calling the police.
 The two bodies are found by resident doctor Roger St. Luc, who calls the police.
 Hobbes' medical partner, Rollo Linsky, tells St. Luc that he and Hobbes had been working on a project to create "a parasite that can take over the function of a human organ."

 After suffering more convulsions, Nick leaves work early.
 He vomits a parasite over the railing of his balcony.
-The parasite slithers back into the apartment, where it attacks a cleaning woman in the basement, attaching itself to her face.
+The parasite slithers back into the apartment complex, where it attacks a cleaning woman in the basement, attaching itself to her face.
 Nick's wife Janine tries to care for him, but he ignores her and prefers to talk to the parasites undulating in his abdomen.
 At the clinic, Roger sees a sexually active middle-aged resident who has been suffering from stomach convulsions.
 Roger speculates that his condition might be an STD that he caught from Annabelle.

-Linsky calls Roger from Hobbes' office downtown to tell him that Hobbes had developed a parasite that was "a combination of aphrodisiac and venereal disease that will, hopefully, turn the world into one beautiful mindless orgy."
+Linsky calls Roger from Hobbes' office downtown to tell him that Hobbes had developed a parasite that his notes described as "a combination of aphrodisiac and venereal disease that will, hopefully, turn the world into one beautiful mindless orgy."
 Hobbes believed modern humans had become over-intellectual and estranged from their primal impulses.
 Hobbes' ambition with his parasitic invention was to reassert humanity's unbridled, sexually aggressive instincts, and he used Annabelle as his guinea pig.
 Linsky warns Roger not to approach anyone who is behaving in a strange manner.

 Nick tries to force his wife Janine to have sex with him, but she recoils in horror when one of the parasites crawls from his mouth.
 She rushes to the apartment of her friend Betts, who was infected by one of the parasites while taking a bath.
 Betts seduces Janine and, as they kiss, passes a parasite to her.
 Meanwhile, other residents, including a little girl in an elevator with her mother, who are assaulted by a deliveryman, become infected with the parasite, attack other residents and continue to spread the infection.
 Soon the hallways are full of people sexually assaulting or fighting one another.
 Roger combs the complex looking for the parasites while Forsythe—his nurse and lover—tends to an elderly couple who were attacked by one of the parasites.